 People who have healthcare needs may be awarded an allocation of money by the NHS to help support them, these are known as a Personal Health Budgets.
-The money is paid directly to the person in need of care so that the money can be used for a care provider of their choice.

 Those who receive NHS Continuing Healthcare are also eligible to receive a Personal Health Budget which provides them with more independence, involvement, and flexibility in their care plan.